RHsyseng/openshift-checks/README.md

-[chronyc](checks/chronyc) | Checks if the worker clocks are synced using chronyc [clusterversion_errors](checks/clusterversion_errors) | Checks if there are clusterversion errors [csr](checks/csr) | Checks if there are pending csr [entropy](checks/entropy) | Checks if the workers have enough entropy [iptables-22623-22624](checks/iptables-22623-22624) | Checks if the nodes iptables rules are blocking 22623/tpc or 22624/tcp [mcp](checks/mcp) | Checks if there are degraded mcp
+[chronyc](checks/chronyc) | Checks if the worker clocks are synced using chronyc [clusterversion_errors](checks/clusterversion_errors) | Checks if there are clusterversion errors [csr](checks/csr) | Checks if there are pending csr [ctrlnodes](checks/ctrlnodes) | Checks if any controller nodes have had the NoSchedule taint removed [entropy](checks/entropy) | Checks if the workers have enough entropy [iptables-22623-22624](checks/iptables-22623-22624) | Checks if the nodes iptables rules are blocking 22623/tpc or 22624/tcp [mcp](checks/mcp) | Checks if there are degraded mcp